kevin-at-datical/liquibase.github.com/documentation/rollbackonechangesetsql.md

- --url | The JDBC database connection URL | Required --username | The database username | Required --password | The database password | Required --liquibaseProLicenseKey | Your Liquibase Pro licence key | Required --outputFile | The path to the file where the Rollback SQL will be written | Optional *
+ --url | The JDBC database connection URL | Required --username | The database username | Required --password | The database password | Required --liquibaseProLicenseKey | Your Liquibase Pro license key | Required --outputFile | The path to the file where the Rollback SQL will be written | Optional *

 > &#42; If not specified, Rollback SQL output goes to `STDOUT`.